cristeigabriel/altdumper/README.md

   Prompts you to input the following:

   - String to find in **.rdata**.
 Input is null terminated.
+  - Section where to scan for the references.
   - Reference instance (N-th reference in **.text** of the address where our string is stored).
   - Padding (to skip over reference pointer, you would input 4).
   - Dereferencing (from padding).